operand/agency/README.md

 agent's own thoughts.
 This differs slightly from common practice (as far as I understand).
 I do not think this makes a large difference but was worth mentioning.
-This is a personal preference that I believe may be a slightly more natural way to frame content in the prompt.
+This is a personal preference that I believe may be a slightly more natural way to frame content in a prompt.
 There are shades of an "ego" here that is fascinating to think about but I'll leave that for another time. :)

 1. I frame the situation clearly and accurately for the agent, telling it enough about the situation, its goals, and the JSON format that it uses to communicate.

 1. I "pretend" that the bottom portion is a terminal application.
-By strongly signaling a change in context with the `%%%% Terminal %%%%` header, we help to make clear to the language model that this is a distinct section of content with it's own text patterns to follow.
+By strongly signaling a change in context with the `%%%%% Terminal %%%%%` header, we help to make clear to the language model that this is a distinct section of content with it's own text patterns to continue.
+I do not believe that this is a necessary technique either but it is interesting to note, and I've had good success so far with it.

 1. I use the `_message_log_to_list()` method to dynamically insert the previous conversation up to the current point.
 See the mixin class `PromptMethods` for